-“It’s that kind of stiff, robotic, ‘I have been told to say this and I’m going to say it’ behavior that just makes the angry or unsatisfied or frustrated customer go off the deep end,” explains call center industry advisor Gail Goodman.
+“It’s that kind of stiff, robotic, ‘I have been told to say this and I’m going to say it’ behavior that just makes the angry or unsatisfied or frustrated customer go off the deep end,” explains Gail Goodman, a business phone skills consultant and advisor to the call center industry.

 Customers Prefer Unscripted Calls

 First, we wanted to establish whether customers dislike speaking with call center agents who sound like they’re reading from scripts.

 We were concerned that if we asked the question too directly—“Do you dislike speaking with call center agents who sound scripted?”—we’d get too many automatic “Yes” responses.
 Plus, we wanted the questions to focus on improvement.
 With these points in mind, we rephrased the question and asked: